ivkei/llm-cli/README.md

 `-d` - overrides the path to directory with cache for the application, unrecommended to change, defaults to user's cache directory.
 `-f` - limits the history that is serialized, with this flag the file contents given to LLM isnt saved to the history.
 `-p` - specify the prompt to LLM.
+`-o` - ask the LLM to produce only code.

 ##### Some CLIs dont allow special characters such as `()`, if so then just wrap the prompt into `""`.